“Education is important but big biceps is importanter”…

 Anatomy, Injuries & Symptoms of Arm Injuries

 With the number of jobs and uses placed on it, it is quite common for injuries to occur to the arm.
 Between the top of our arms to the tips of our fingers there are 30 bones, the humerus in the upper arm, ulna and radius in the forearm, carpal bones in the wrist and the metacarpals and phalanges which make up the hand and fingers.
 Joints allow for movement between the bones and are stabilised by ligaments and joint capsules.
 A range of muscles initiate the movements of the arm, large muscles help to flex and extend, pronate and supinate, whilst smaller, more sensitive muscles allow fine motor control in activities such as writing.
+Physio for arm pain can help restore movement to injuries sustained in these areas.

 Arm Muscle Tears and Strains